Cyphrme/Coze/README.md

 ## Coze object
-The JSON name `coze` may be used to wrap Coze objects.
+The JSON name `coze` may be used to wrap a coze.

 ```JSON
 {